 2002-2005 Bachelor of Communication Science, University of Arizona, AR

-What to Write in a Small Business Owner Resume Skills Section
+Small Business Owner Skills

 Although the management field requires specific technical skills, employers also look for other skills, called soft skills.
 These are the main types of skills that indicate to your fit as a Small Business Owner who will add value, has adequate knowledge, sufficient experience and who will motivate and inspire teams.
 Incorporate these into your summary, or profile, and into your accomplishment statements.